 Search Engines are trying to offer searchers the most relevant, trusted, and best user experience they can to match the intention of keyword or phrase someone searches.

-While Google and other search engines update their algorithms all the time, you can be making the same efforts to make your landscaping business more relevant, trusted, and provide a better user experience.
+While major search engines update their algorithms all the time, you can be making the same efforts to make your landscaping business more relevant, trusted, and provide a better user experience.

 That starts with focusing on your customers.

-Rather than wait for Google to implement the perfect algorithm change that boosts your website to a more favorable position (not likely if you aren’t making improvements), take a more proactive approach with your own SEO.
+Rather than wait for search engines to implement the perfect algorithm change that boosts your website to a more favorable position (not likely if you aren’t making improvements), take a more proactive approach with your own SEO.

 Write for humans and consider their needs, pains, and problems.